 While not available all year round, ALDI’s stick vacuums do make an appearance from time to time in the supermarket’s Special Buys.
 The previous ALDI 2-in-1 builds its major functions into the detachable handheld unit, so you can either use it as a small handheld vacuum or locked into the stick frame to cover more ground.
 It offers up to 28 minutes of runtime and requires five hours to fully recharge.

 The handle can be folded to help reach underneath furniture, using a rolling hinge so it’s not as awkward to vacuum up the dust bunnies underneath the couch.
 It’s also equipped with a headlight to illuminate the path so you can see if you’ve missed anything under the couch and can swivel 180⁰ to get in around the chair legs.
 Activating the turbo function provides an additional power boost for when you’ve got some difficult tasks at hand.

 Tidying up the house might not be the most fun activity, but how are Aussie households maintaining their home?

-Interestingly, it turns out that nearly half (49%) of our survey respondents own more than one vacuum cleaner at home.
-Our research also reveals that the majority of people vacuum every few days (39%) or weekly (35%), while some prefer to make it a daily habit (16%).
-Plus, a whopping 57% make sure to regularly clean the filter of their vacuum.
+Interestingly, it turns out that nearly half (44%) of our survey respondents own more than one vacuum cleaner at home.
+Our research also reveals that the majority of people vacuum every few days (39%) or weekly (29%), with more households making it a daily habit compared to last year (23%, up from 16%).
+Plus, a whopping 58% make sure to regularly clean the filter of their vacuum.
 Check out our graph for other interesting facts!